 Every year, lacs of aspirants apply to get admission into IPS.
 However, the procedure to become IPS is same as IAS.
 Aspirants have to go through its competitive exam i.e. CSE (Civil Service Examination) held every year under the supervision of Union Public Service Commission (UPSC).

-Age Limit:- A candidate must have attained the age of 21 years and must not have attained the age of 32 years.
+A candidate must have attained the age of 21 years and must not have attained the age of 32 years on the 1st of August, 2019 i.e., he must have been born not earlier than 2nd August, 1987 and not later than 1st August, 1998.

-(i) upto a maximum of five years if a candidate belongs to a Scheduled Caste or a Scheduled Tribe.
+up to a maximum of five years if a candidate belongs to a Scheduled Caste or a Scheduled Tribe;

 IPS Registration / Application Form

-Before start filling up of Online Application, a candidate must have his/her photograph and signature duly scanned in the jpg format in such a manner that each file should not exceed 40 KB and must not be less than 3 KB in size for the photograph and 1 KB for the signature
+Before start filling up Online Application, a candidate must have his photograph and signature duly scanned in the .jpg format in such a manner that each file should not exceed 300 KB each and must not be less than 20 KB in size for the photograph and signature.

 UPSC Prelim Exam Syllabus